 Termites cannot eat through concrete either.
 But because they can fit through cracks in concrete floors and walls, sometimes people think they have chewed through and are surprised to find termites in an area they didn’t expect to see them.
 If you suspect termites have crawled through cracks in your concrete, call an affordable termite control for help with the infestation.

 Yes, termites eat wood, plus anything containing cellulose or wood pulp, such as wallpaper, books, cardboard boxes, carpet backing, drywall, and even furniture.
 In a natural environment, this benefits the ecosystem by speeding the decay of rotting and dead wood and turning it into beneficial soil.
 If you have even a small amount of visible wood damage from termites, call Arizona termite and pest control right away before the problem gets worse.

 Boric acid is a commonly used DIY method of termite removal.
 While ingestion of boric acid kills termites, it is not widespread enough to destroy a whole colony.
 Generally boric acid will kill only worker or soldier termites, which the queen can easily replace.
 For the most effective removal, call a Phoenix pest control technician for professional help.

-If you suspect a termite infestation in your home, call Varsity Termite and Pest Control.
+If you suspect a termite infestation in your home, call Varsity Pest & Termite Control in Mesa.
 We specialize in full eradication of termites in the greater Phoenix areas so you can feel safe and secure in your home.
 Our experience and respectful technicians take time to carefully find the full colonies and attend to the details so you don’t see termites!
 For a free termite inspection, call us today at (602) 833-1022 or contact us through our website.